-The Company has an outstanding environmental reclamation provision related to the reclamation of a exploratory potash test well in Southern Alberta, recorded in the consolidated statement of financial position as a reclamation provision.
-The Company recorded a reclamation provision in the amount of \$257,490 (2020 - \$206,883), being the present value of management's current estimate of the well site reclamation, discounted using a risk-free rate of 1.33% (2020 - 1.59%) with an estimated settlement date of July 31, 2026.
-The Company has a security deposit outstanding related to these wells in the amount of \$31,956 (2020 - \$31,783), including accumulated interest, pursuant to government regulation.
+At July 31, 2021, the Company had recorded a reclamation provision in the amount of \$257,490, being the present value of management's estimate at that time of the well site reclamation, discounted using a risk-free rate of 1.33% with an estimated settlement date of July 31, 2026.

+The Company has a security deposit outstanding related to these wells in the amount of \$32,176 (2021 - \$31,956), including accumulated interest, pursuant to government regulation.
 The security deposit and accumulated interest is refundable to the Company upon successful reclamation of the wells and has therefore been classified as non-current on the consolidated statement of financial position.

-As the Company has not conducted substantive exploration on the Alberta Potash properties in several years and, as a result, in the year ended July 31, 2017 the Company impaired the carrying value to a nominal amount of \$1.
+As the Company has not conducted substantive exploration on the Alberta Potash properties in several years and, as a result, in the year ended July 31, 2017, the Company impaired the carrying value to a nominal amount of \$1.
+The change in estimate related to the reclamation provision in the year ended July 31, 2022, net of the SRP funding, has been recognized in the statement of loss and comprehensive loss as a recovery of reclamation obligation.

 Certain mineral claims underlying the Alberta Potash properties expired prior to 2020, and the Company has re-acquired the claims assessed to be most prospective for potash through non-competitive bids with the Government of Alberta.
 The Company does not currently have plans or the financial resources to explore the Alberta Potash Properties.
 In the case that materially all mineral claims in the Alberta Potash Property expire and are not re-acquired, the nominal \$1 carrying value will be derecognized through impairment.